monsonite/JAWS/README.md

 I have taken these schematics and created a reproduction of the FRED CPU, that will run in the "Digital" simulator by H. Neemann - available here on GitHub.

 It's a work in progress, and I expect to have to correct numerous mistakes.
 If you are an 1802 enthusiast or even a complete newcomer to CPU architectures, I hope that these simulation files will be of use to you.

+Why Jaws?
+Joseph A. Weisbecker - SuperHero.

+The original FRED from 1971 used 74151 multiplexers to allow data from several different sources to be put onto the databus.

+A revised version of FRED from 1972 used multiple open collector NAND gates (7401) to perform the same function.
+My simulation used this latter approach.

+Some of the original chips used in FRED are obsolete and difficult to find.
+This includes the 74181 ALU and the 7489 16 x 16-bit memory.
+The simulation uses these original devices, but future versions will use modern, available components.

+I have added the following TTL devices to the "Digital" library.
+Please download these and add them to your library files.

+7475  Quad flipflop
+7495  4 bit shift register
+74175 4 bit register